Luella Weresub: Biography

 She attended Queen's University in 1936–37, but her studies were further delayed by family financial issues (during the 1930s Great Depression).
 She worked at her father's store in Arntfield, Quebec (1937–38), that eventually went bankrupt.
 She returned to Sault Ste.
-Marie to work at radio station CJIC (1940–41) and then radio station CHML (1941–47) in Hamilton, Ontario.
+Marie worked at radio station CJIC (1940–41) and then radio station CHML (1941–47) in Hamilton, Ontario.
 One of her programs, Sewing School of the Air, which promoted sewing to save money during the Second World War, was advertised in 1942 in Broadcasting, The Weekly Magazine of Radio under the name "Louella Weresub".
 She re-entered Queen’s University in 1947 and earned her B.A. in Biology in 1950.
 During her four years attending Queen’s she was awarded the University Scholarship, W.W Near Scholarship in Biology, Queen’s Medal in Biology, and Arts Research Travelling Fellowship.

 During the summer of 1950 she worked for the Defense Research Board (National Research Council) in Kingston, Ontario, as arranged by Prof. Herbert S. Jackson, a mycologist and head of the Botany Department at the University of Toronto.
 Her research on corticioid fungi began under mentorship by Jackson at the University of Toronto, but he died suddenly in December 1951.
 She finished her M.A. with Prof. Roy F. Cain in 1952.
 Further employment with the Government of Canada in 1952 was derailed and then deferred by the political climate of the day in North America, now termed McCarthyism.
 Consequently, she became a lecturer at the Department of Botany of the University of Manitoba for three years, and was greatly supported and assisted by Prof. D. L. Bailey of the University of Toronto and Dr. J. Walton Groves with the mycology unit in Ottawa who wished to employ her in 1952.

-She returned to the University of Toronto in 1955 and completed her Ph.D in 2 years (1957), evidently accumulating credit for research while at the University of Manitoba.
+She returned to the University of Toronto in 1955 and completed her Ph.D. in two years (1957), evidently accumulating credit for research while at the University of Manitoba.
 She finally joined the mycology unit of the Department of Agriculture in Ottawa on May 21, 1957.
 She was employed there until her death on 30 October 1979 from complications of pneumonia following an operation for lung cancer.
 She is buried in the Jewish Memorial Cemetery in Osgoode, Ontario.